Waziup/learning-center-content/content/en/courses/9.Waziup/2.WaziGate/_index.md

 **Step #2:** Enter the password for that network and click on "connect".

-<alert severity='warning'> <li>Once you setup your WaziGate to connect to a WiFi network, you will lose the Hotspot connection.</li>
+<alert type='warning'> <li>Once you setup your WaziGate to connect to a WiFi network, you will lose the Hotspot connection.</li>
 <li>**Note:** If Wazigate does not manage to connect to your WiFi due to wrong credentials or not being in the range of the WiFi router, it will rollback to the hotspot mode and you need to connect to it again and start over.
 This might take a few minutes depending on the router.</li>
 </alert>